jcaffet/hypnos/README.md

 ## How to use Hypnos for child account users

 In the child account point of view, there is no business logic to develop.
 The only thing to do is to
-- add the appropriate tags to the concerned ressouces : WorkingHoursState and NonWorkingHoursState
+- add the appropriate tags to the concerned resources : WorkingHoursState and NonWorkingHoursState
 - deploy the child role stack (if not already deployed as a StackSet)
 - specify the account in the DynamoDb table with begin and end hours and if action should happen at that times.